 In the Bathroom

-Makeup can easily pile up if we aren’t careful.
-That is why it’s a good idea to go through your supply to remove any items you don’t love and use but also to update your shopping list of any items you are running low on.
+• Makeup – Makeup can quickly pile up if we aren’t careful.
+That is why it’s a good idea to go through your supply to remove any items you don’t love and use and update your shopping list of items you are running low on.

 - Outdated or dried up makeup